turicumzwingli/turicum/_texts/vondempredigtamt.md

 That is why I often say: if those who claim to be apostles today—such as bishops and high church officials—truly followed the apostolic model, they too would go without purse or provisions.
 But what do they actually do?
 Even the devil himself could not be more deceptive.
 They do not preach at all, yet they insist on being called apostles.
 They travel with pomp and pageantry, as if they were rulers of the earth, not messengers of Christ.
 They cannot possibly be apostles or messengers of God, for they do not walk in the Word—they do not even carry it.
 And those who do preach the Word but remain stationary in one place—these we will speak of later.

-Next, Paul says in Ephesians 4:11: “And some He appointed as prophets.”
+Next, Paul says in Ephesians 4:11: “*And some He appointed as prophets.*”
-The word prophet is not Hebrew but Greek, derived from the term meaning “to speak before” or “to foretell.”
+The word *prophet* is not Hebrew but Greek, derived from the term meaning “to speak before” or “to foretell.”
 It properly refers to someone who predicts or proclaims future events.
 In the Old Testament, prophets carried out this role, but in the New Testament era, their work is continued by evangelists, bishops, or pastors.

 Prophets observed the sins of the people—either warning against them before they took hold, or confronting and uprooting them once they had.
 As God said to Jeremiah (Jer.
 1:9–10):

-“Behold, I have put My words in your mouth.
-I have appointed you this day over nations and kingdoms, to uproot and to tear down, to destroy and to overthrow, to build and to plant.”
+*“Behold, I have put My words in your mouth.
+I have appointed you this day over nations and kingdoms, to uproot and to tear down, to destroy and to overthrow, to build and to plant.”*

 This, in essence, is the prophet’s task: to tear down everything that sets itself against God, and to build and plant what aligns with His will.